-The basic class taught things like stabilizing the victim, controlling traffic, securing the scene, information needed for a 911 call, basic first aid, techniques for rolling a victim, leadership, and how to find and determine the extent of injuries.
+The basic class taught how to stabilize the victim, control traffic, secure the scene, and the information needed for a 911 call.
+The course also included basic first aid, techniques for rolling a victim, and how to find and determine the extent of injuries.
 It was fascinating and I had never really considered all of the necessary steps that need to be taken at an accident scene.

 The advanced class the next day focused on details taught in the basic class.
 Scenarios were set up to practiced stabilizing a riders head while rolling him.
 We learned how to get them on a stretcher.
 We were taught when to remove a helmet and how to remove it if you have to.
 More first aid included applying a tourniquet and applying pressure to arteries to stop bleeding.

 At the end of the second day the instructor surprised us with a mock accident outside from which our team had to take control of the situation properly until EMS arrived.
 They had a vehicle that had hit a motorcycle.
 The driver was trying to get back into his car to drive away, the motorcycle was on top of the rider, and the bike passenger had been thrown and injured quite a ways away from the scene.
 We had to begin making immediate decisions on what to do.
 The 2 days were quite intense but we had a lot of fun learning with the others from our chapter.

 There was a lot of learning involved and I am glad to have done it all.
 I don't think I perfected everything taught and probably cannot remember every point.
 I do feel confident that I would have a better idea of how to proceed if an accident occurred though.
 Until taking these classes I wouldn't have had any real idea of what to do and how to do it safely and correctly.